Bhavana

 It is important to realise that the above is not a chant or a recitation of words.
 What matters is the development of the appropriate wholesome thoughts associated with the words.

-Mentally say one phrase, pause and mindfully develop the relevant feelings of metta before continuing on to the next phrase.
+Mentally say one phrase and take a moment to mindfully develop the relevant feelings of metta before continuing on to the next phrase.

 When you have sufficiently developed this state of mind, free from anger and hatred, it is easy to radiate thoughts of metta towards others.